3.) PCMag Business Software Index

 While not as famous as some of the mega software databases like CNet, the PCMag Business Software Index distributes detailed reviews in 30 solid business software and software-as-a-service (SaaS) groups, that are directed towards small business technology buyers, for example: Accounting, E-commerce, VOIP, CRM, Sales, Website Management, and much, much more.
 Although not every proposal is reviewed by the editors, those that end up being reviewed always provide results based on actual field tests of that software run by experts.

 CNet does their very best to test that every download they host is free of virus and malware.
 Also, they have a gigantic database full of free and demo software on their download.com site, which mostly includes reviews by users and many of that actually includes reviews written by editors of CNet.
 For more detailed software reviews that mostly include paid products, along with resource guides covering a variety of software and OS-related topics, look for the Software topic on the CNet main website.
 This comes with with a long list of application reviews with which you have the option to filter by platform, category, manufacturer, and price.
 CNet also includes Software Resource covering a variety of topics including Best iOS Apps, a Windows 10 forum, and Software and app videos that allow you to view a visual demo of an App or program in action before you decide to make your purchase.

 1.)
 Top Ten Reviews

-If you’re looking for reviews of more than just software, there is a also a section called the Small Business section that includes everything from HR Outsourcing all the way to Business Card printing.
-They tend to differ from other product review sites just by the fact that every single one of their product groupings are formatted in an easy-to-follow display.
-Their reviews are the essential blend of product comparison, expert analysis and industry data so you can find the the product you are looking for with ease.
+If you’re looking for reviews of more than just software, there is also a section called the Small Business section that includes everything from HR Outsourcing all the way to Business Card printing.
+They tend to differ from other product review sites just by the fact that every single one of their product groupings is formatted in an easy-to-follow display.
+Their reviews are the essential blend of product comparison, expert analysis, and industry data so you can find the product you are looking for with ease.

 Learn more about different software sites from the video below!